 Are the Level 2 and Level 3 courses available as distance learning?

 No, and we have no plans to make them available as distance learning courses.
-The Level 3 practitioner course in particular is an experiential course that requires attendance with a group of other students.
+Both are experiential courses that require a period of attendance with a group of other students.